wso2/open-healthcare-docs/en/docs/old-content/connector.md

 WSO2’s solution offers out of the box connectors for EPIC, Cerner, Athena Health EMRs and is capable of generating connectors automatically to any FHIR based or Open API specification based EHR/EMR system.
 These connectors will increase the developer productivity but are not a must for WSO2 to integrate with an EHR/EMR.

 Any EHR/EMR system that’s compliant with the FHIR specifications will expose a FHIR Capability Statement which provides information like the supported FHIR resources and operations of the EMR, FHIR version, authorization endpoints, etc..
-The WSO2 Open Healthcare’s connector generator tool accepts this capability statement and generates the connector for the corresponding EMR.
+The WSO2 Healthcare Solution’s connector generator tool accepts this capability statement and generates the connector for the corresponding EMR.

 ![connector_generation]({{base_path}}/assets/img/learn/connector/connector.png)